Anything Red velvet is a staple for Valentine’s Day. Anything from cookies cakes, cupcake cakes, cake pops, you name it, all vibes for V Day.

 - Replace Vegetable Oil with Butter, Canola Oil , Coconut Oil or vegan alternative

-- Keep eggs as it is or use vegan alternative like egg replacement or apple sauce
+- 2 eggs or use vegan alternative like egg replacement or apple sauce

 Box Hack —> Follow box directions